Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6-uSzpX-zZ0.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: What do you think about future Mod support?
 https://www.youtube.com/watch?v=6-uSzpX-zZ0
-This question was possibly duplicated with a more recent answer: July 5th, 2022 Livestream Q&A: Mods, when? [https://www.youtube.com/watch?v=LdeQbv8jMos](https://www.youtube.com/watch?v=LdeQbv8jMos)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: When integrated Mod support?](./yt-fLkFqQwnwrs.md) [https://www.youtube.com/watch?v=fLkFqQwnwrs](https://www.youtube.com/watch?v=fLkFqQwnwrs)

 ### Topics